HorizenOfficial/eon/doc/api/transaction/spendForgingStake.md

 Creates and signs a transaction to remove a forger stake and have ZEN back in the wallet.\
 Note: is not possible to remove partially a forging stake, all the stacked ZEN associated to the specific stakeId will be removed in a single transaction.

+> [!IMPORTANT]
+> This endpoint is deprecated and disabled from EON 1.4.0.
+> Same action will be possible through the native smart contract method withdraw on [ForgerStakesV2](/doc/nativesc/contracts/ForgerStakesV2.md)

 **Parameters**

 | Name     | Type    | Required    | Description    |